Introduction

 Cybersecurity threats extend beyond malware.
 Social engineering manipulates individuals into disclosing confidential information.
 Phishing is a deceptive attack where cybercriminals impersonate legitimate entities to trick individuals into revealing sensitive information.

+Organizations can enable employees through security awareness and identity protection measures, helping to prevent fraud by combining informed users with strong technical controls.
 Security training for employees can raise awareness about phishing and social engineering attacks.

 DDoS Attack